AutoResearch/autora-user-cookiecutter/docs/index.md

 You'll need a [Google account](https://www.google.com/account/about/) to use Firebase.

 ### Firebase Project
-While logged in into your Google account head over to the [Firebase website](https://firebase.google.com/).
-Then create a new project:
+While logged in into your Google account, head over to the [Firebase website](https://firebase.google.com/).
+Then, create a new project:

 - Click on `Get started`.
 - Click on the plus sign with `add project`.